kelsonic/TutorUp/README.md

 rails server
 ```

-The app will not be running on localhost:3000.
+The app will now be running on localhost:3000.

 ## Usage